AriesApp/open-api-doc/README.md

 ### 1. Authentication

-Firstly, you need a valid **API key** to access our APIs, each API key should represent one standalone app.
+First off, you need a valid **API key** to access our APIs, each API key should represent one standalone app.
 You can generate and revoke your API keys in the  [Settings / API]() tab.

-The authentication mechanism is quite simple, all you need to do is adding a customer HTTP header: `X-API-Key`.
+The authentication mechanism is quite simple, all you need to do is to add a custom HTTP header: `X-API-Key`.

 like this: